 The Utilities Commission measured each potential source option against the set of 10 criteria that was selected by them after receiving input from their staff and customers.
 The Mid-Willamette option was the least expensive option, had the most positives and was the only option that successfully met all of the criteria.
 Here are detailed explanations why the mid-Willamette scored so highly and came out on top as the preliminary preferred option.

 The City of Hillsboro Utilities Commission has identified the mid-Willamette as the preferred additional water source for the next generation of Hillsboro residents.
-For two years, Hillsboro Water (HW) has studied possible alternatives for a long-term supply that will be ready to serve customers around 2026, and the mid-Willamette option best matched the values identified by Hillsboro customers and commissioners as most important to the HIllsboro community.
-However, before designating the mid-Willamette as the preferred alternative, the Utilities Commission is initiating a public outreach process to encourage a community conversation about water supply in Hillsboro.
+For two years, Hillsboro Water (HW) studied possible alternatives for a long-term supply that will be ready to serve customers around 2026, and the mid-Willamette option best matched the values identified by Hillsboro customers and commissioners as most important to the HIllsboro community.
+Before designating the mid-Willamette as the preferred alternative, the Utilities Commission held multiple community conversations about water supply in Hillsboro.

 If you know of a group that would like to learn more about Hillsboro's future water supply, please call (503) 615-6702 and we will work with you to set up a presentation.
 Presentations usually range from 30 minutes to a full hour, but we are happy to fit into your schedule.

-If you are unable to attend an outreach event, but would still like to comment on the process or preliminary designation, please click here to be linked to an online comment form.
+If you are unable to attend an outreach event, but would still like to comment on the Willamette Water Supply Program, please click here to be linked to an online comment form.

 Public Outreach Program: At the Utilities Commission meeting on September 18th, designated the mid-Willamette as the Preliminary Preferred Source and initiated a public outreach program from late September through early December.
 Through several interactive public workshops and other sessions with customers and stakeholders, the Commission will solicit input on questions or concerns that the public may have about the Preliminary Preferred Source, and on the evaluation criteria considered by the Commission.
 The Commission will also collect and consider any comments submitted through the water supply website.